Below you can find a short dictionary that can help you get a better grasp on the context of the terms used in our documentation.

 topology data source - used to provide data from an external system during the synchronization process.

-view - a partial visualization of the topological landscape that can be tailored to show only the cut of an IT landscape that is needed.
+view - a partial visualization of the 4T data model that can be tailored to show only the cut of an IT landscape that is needed.

 view health state - shows the health state of the entire view.